 NOAA's Sea Turtle Facility will be open to the

 public during Ocean Discovery Day

 top of page

 While activities will be happening all over the NOAA Galveston Lab, we'd like to point out a few special things taking place at Building 216, headquarters for Flower Garden Banks National Marine Sanctuary.

-Mural Painting - Help us create a mosaic mural showcasing the kelp forests and creatures of our west coast sanctuaries.
+Mural Painting - Help us create a mosaic mural showcasing the sea turtle of the Gulf of Mexico.
 Don't worry about the mess, we'll provide the smocks!

-Sanctuary History - Visit displays about what we've learned, explored, and accomplished during the past 21 years of managing the Flower Garden Banks sanctuary.
+Sanctuary History - Visit displays about the Flower Garden Banks sanctuary and the possibility of expanding the sanctuary to include other special areas in the Gulf of Mexico.
 There are at least 20 Things to Love about the sanctuary!

 - It will probably take 1-2 hours to see everything that will be available during the event.
 No reservations are required.

 - Most activities will be inside the various buildings on property, but some demonstrations will be set up outside.
 You may visit as many or as few as you wish.